 March sees a big warm-up in daytime temperatures, with highs early in the month more than 10 degrees cooler, averaging 47 chilly degrees.
 Spring might be in the offing, but it feels a lot like winter for most of March.
 March is also a cloudy month in Budapest, so don't expect a lot of sunshine warmth.

 On average, Budapest gets about 11 days of rain during the month and the 9 hours of sunlight each day before nightfall.

 What to Pack

-The weather in Budapest in March is not what you call delightful, but there is loads of relaxation and warmth to be had in the thermal baths and spas, plenty of stimulation on tours of the Hungarian Parliament and many museums, and just plain fun in its multitude of cafes and pubs.
+The weather in Budapest in March is not what you call delightful, but there is loads of relaxation and warmth to be found in the city.
+Try soaking in the thermal baths and spas, an educational tour of the Hungarian Parliament and many museums, take a day trip, or just hunker down and watch the world go by at any of the multitude of cafes and pubs.

 March Holidays and Events

-March 15, Revolution Day, is a national holiday in Hungary.
+- Revolution Day: March 15th is a national holiday in Hungary.
 It celebrates the uprising of 1848 with parades and other events.
 Budapest's Spring Festival marks the arrival of the season with concerts, performances, and a traditional fair.

 - International Macaron Day: Mark the calendar for March 20th to get your sweet tooth on.
 The celebration of the tasty dessert originated in Paris but has spread to other major cities across Europe.
 Pastry shops and bakeries are likely to have specials and deals on the sugary treat.